Skip to main content

 Zest and quarter the lime.

-Once the onion is cooked, add the ginger puree, garlic and turmeric.
+Once the onion and pepper is cooked, add the ginger puree, garlic and turmeric.
 Stir well and cook until fragrant, 1 min.

+Lower the heat and simmer gently, stirring occasionally, until the fish is cooked, 5-8 mins.
 IMPORTANT: Wash your hands and equipment after handling raw fish.
-The fish is cooked when opaque in the centre.
+It's cooked when opaque in the centre.

-Add a squeeze of lime juice, then taste and add more salt, pepper and lime juice if you feel it needs it.
-TIP: Add a splash of water if you feel it needs it.
+Add a squeeze of lime juice, then taste and add more salt, pepper and lime juice if needed.
+Add a splash of water if it's a little too thick.

-Fluff up your rice with a fork and stir in the lime zest.
-Divide between bowls and top with your moqueca.
+Fluff up your rice with a fork and stir through the lime zest.
+Share between bowls and top with your moqueca.

-Sprinkle over the chilli flakes and serve any leftover lime wedges alongside for squeezing over.
+Sprinkle over the chilli flakes and serve with any remaining lime wedges alongside for squeezing over.

 Enjoy!